 - How do I know if my student or school is eligible?

-- Are homeschool or private school students eligible for P-EBT benefits?
+- Are homeschool, private school, or Florida Virtual School (FLVS) students eligible for P-EBT benefits?

 - Do I need to apply to receive a P-EBT card?